Information Theory for Complex Systems Scientists: What Is Information?

-It is interesting to consider the question of how it came to be that Shannon's theory, developed within the practical confines of communications engineering, has been able to find such widespread success so far beyond its original home.
+It is interesting to consider the question of how it came to be that Shannon's theory, developed within the practical confines of communications engineering, has been able to find such widespread success far beyond its original home.
 Has the bandwagon simply continued to run amok, heedless of Shannon's 1956 warning?
-We would (perhaps unsurprisingly) argue "no" (it's hard to imagine why we would have written this manifesto otherwise).
-Rather, we claim that information theory's native domain is \textit{not just} the field of communication engineering where it was born but rather \textbf{information theory is better understood as being fundamentally about the general mathematics of \textit{inference} \cite{mackay_information_2003}, particularly, \textit{inference under conditions of uncertainty.}} The original applications of information theory (how to reliably transmit a message from a sender to a receiver along a noisy channel) is itself a particular kind of inference problem, and more a special case of a general framework.
-When the receiver receives a message transmitted in the presence of noise, the problem of decoding that message is one of making inferences about the most probable contents of the message (``what was the sender likely saying").
-Similarly, when engineering the a usable communication channel, the goal is to give the receiver the best possible chance of correctly inferring the senders message. \textit{It is the logic of inference (encoding, decoding, probability and statistics) that informs the development of communications channels, not the other way around.}
+I would (perhaps unsurprisingly) argue ``no" (it's hard to imagine why I would have written this tutorial review otherwise).
+Rather, I claim that information theory's native domain is \textit{not just} the field of communication engineering where it was born, but rather \textbf{information theory is better understood as being fundamentally about the general mathematics of \textit{inference} \cite{mackay_information_2003}, particularly, \textit{inference under conditions of uncertainty.}} The original applications of information theory (how to reliably transmit a message from a sender to a receiver along a noisy channel) is itself a particular kind of inference problem; a special case of a more general framework.
+When the receiver receives a message transmitted in the presence of noise, the problem of decoding that message is one of making inferences about the most probable contents of the original message (``what was the sender likely saying").
+Similarly, when engineering a usable communication channel, the goal is to give the receiver the best possible chance of correctly inferring the senders message. \textit{It is the logic of inference (encoding, decoding, probability and statistics) that informs the development of communications channels, not the other way around.}